 How can I use leftover fish tacos?

 Leftovers!
 My favorite.
 Honestly, what I do with leftover fish is make more tacos.
 I'm just being real here.
 But you can also smash that fish in a sandwich with all your favorite toppings, too.
 Any bread will do.
 (I'd heat the fish first though.)
 Many times I will add this shrimp taco sauce made with cilantro and lime juice as the spread on the sandwich.

 Or, try fish taco quesadillas.
-All the same things you love about tacos, but in a quesadilla form.
+All the same, things you love about tacos, but in a quesadilla form.

 Tostadas are another great option — like an open-faced taco.
 Blend up some cooked black beans (or make your own refried beans) as a base, then layer on!